harvardfop/harvardfop.github.io/_posts/1111-11-11-knots-and-tarps.md

 When choosing which knot is appropriate for a given situation, you consider two factors:
 - the strength of the knot
 - the ease of untying
 It's important to remember this second factor, because you want to be able to re-use your ropes the next day!
 Most of the knots described here are especially easy to untie because they have a built-in method for doing so.
-For the bowline and butterfly knot, this is called "breaking the back."

 A few other simple concepts can be useful when thinking about knots:
 - The end of the rope in which you are tying the knot is called the "running end," and the other end is the "standing end."